History of Hofstra University in Timeline

 Hofstra University

-Hofstra University, located in Hempstead, New York, is a private research university established in 1935.
-Originally an extension of NYU, it became independent in 1939.
-The university consists of ten schools, including the Zucker School of Medicine and the Maurice A. Deane School of Law.
-Hofstra is notable for hosting presidential conferences and United States presidential debates.
+Hofstra University, located in Hempstead, New York, is a private research university established in 1935, initially as an extension of NYU.
+It gained independence in 1939 and now comprises ten schools, including notable programs like the Zucker School of Medicine and the Maurice A. Deane School of Law.
+Hofstra is known for hosting significant presidential conferences and several United States presidential debates, solidifying its role in political discourse and historical events.

 1932: Death of William S. Hofstra